sweattep/ancient_quotes/README.md

 >You will not be able to stand before your enemies until you remove what is contaminating you.

 >I call heaven and earth as witnesses against you today that I have set before you life and death, blessing and cursing.
 Therefore choose life, so that you and your descendants may live

+>Should the living seek guidance from the dead?